Jwallee/midterm332-jgr2722/README.md

 15a5d94b9f9111a0e18aa7c584e73b49033a4743f99a285686b3c61eb2198683
 ```

-With the flask server active within the docker image, all it takes it to access the functions present in the file using a *curl* function.
+With the flask server active within the docker image, all it takes is to access the functions present in the file using a *curl* function.
 The first step would be to go to the terminal and run:
 ```ruby
 curl localhost:5023/
 ```